 “I think we are making progress,” Mayor Celeste Sanchez said at the very end of the meeting to a round of applause from those seemingly in support of the concept.

 “I want to give people reason to come to San Benito,” Thomae said.
 “I am trying to leave a legacy by bringing something to down that is safe and beneficial to everyone.”

 The good news for Thomae came weeks after concerns were brought up regarding insurance for the events.

 Sanchez suggested any delay has never been about not wanting something like this.
 Instead, it was about ensuring spectators are safe and the city is not liable in the event of an accident.

-Thomae seemingly resolved that issue when he presented his most recent plan on Tuesday.
+Thomae seemingly solved that issue when he presented his most updated plan on Tuesday.

 Following a couple months of what he called “homework,” Thomae said he thought he had it all together now.

 A mud racer himself, he was involved with the races years back that were run in San Benito.

 Now, his hopes include a long-term lease with the city for $750 per month on the property.
 He said he has created an LLC, called South Texas Racing, and will have $2 million of insurance per event.